5050club/spread-parser/README.md

 game.result.total, keyword  ->  if (game.result.total_points - game.total.over_under) = 0 push, < 0 under, > 0 over
 game.result.total_points  ->  sum(game.result.winning_score, game.result.losing_score)

+# questions
+- at what point does a game no longer show up in the odds api.
+  - how do i make sure i know to get score info for that game
+  - how do i limit the number of calls to api.  will i need to check latest in es for game being complete and then i dont have to query api for it anymore.

 # feature requests